 Sometimes even though you're in Britain you may see a message saying you're not.
 This could be because your computer is on a foreign-based network, or is routed overseas (sometimes the case with work connections if your employer is not UK-based).
 Some programs, such as web accelerators, can cause your IP address (your computer's individual identity) to appear as if it is outside the UK.
 Occasionally it may simply be a network error, so it's worth closing your browser or router and reopening, as a new IP address is allocated which may be UK-based.
 This is something your internet service provider is usually best-placed to fix.

-We currently publish 13 weekly music charts to the Radio 1 website:
+We currently publish 13 weekly music charts:

 The information for the charts is licensed to the BBC by The Official UK Charts Company.